MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 - If you going to write your modules or modify existing MoFEM modules you will need text editor.
 We recommend [Atom](https://atom.io).

-- You will need some basic tools make plots (f.e.
+- You will need some basic tools to make plots (f.e.
   [gnuplot](http://www.gnuplot.info)) or work with output files, tools like grep, [sed](https://en.wikipedia.org/wiki/Sed) or [awk](https://en.wikipedia.org/wiki/AWK).
-If you working in Linux simply install appropriate packages.
-If you are  a macOS user, we recommend to install [HomeBrew](http://brew.sh), which install missing packages into macOS system.
+If you are working in Linux, simply install appropriate packages.
+If you are a macOS user, we recommend to install [HomeBrew](http://brew.sh), which installs missing packages into macOS system.

 # Contact {#docker_contact}